Thursday, May 27, 2010

 One thing I just don't understand is that he describes how the actions of the Fed caused moral hazard, and also says this

 There is always some amount of regulatory capture.
 The people the regulators interact with are people they get to know.
 They see the world from their perspective, and, you know, they want to make sure they’re in their good books.
-And so it’s not surprising that across the world, you have a certain amount of the regulators acting in the interest of, and fighting for, the regulated.
+And so it’s not surprising that across the world, you have a certain amount of the regulators acting in the interest of, and fighting for, the regulated.and this

 there was also a tremendous amount of political pressure, not to protect friends, but to encourage certain kinds of low-income lending.
-I think that pervaded the system.
+I think that pervaded the system.but at the same time seems to believe that the cause of the crisis was excessive faith in the free market.
+Just don't get that.

 Tuesday, January 12, 2010